Conspiracy theories in the Arab world: Jewish conspiracies

 The Anti-Defamation League lists conspiracies about Jews and Zionists including spreading poisons (Jan 1995, Al-Ahram), spreading AIDS (Al-Shaab), blood rituals (June 1995, Al-Ahram), leading an international conspiracy against Islam (March 1995, Al-Ahram), and that the Holocaust is a myth (Dec 1995 – Feb 1996, Egyptian Gazette).

 Conspiracy theories hold the Jews responsible for killing American Presidents Abraham Lincoln and John F. Kennedy, and causing the French and Russian Revolution.
 Zionists are seen as a threat to the world.
 A widespread conspiracy theory after the September 11 attacks blamed Israel and Mossad for the attacks.

 The Protocols of the Elders of Zion, an infamous hoax document purporting to be a Jewish plan for world domination, is commonly read and promoted in the Muslim world.

+Pokemon's rapid rise in popularity resulted in popular conspiracy theories as well as significant governmental and religious scrutiny in the Arab world.
+In 2001, Sheikh Abdulaziz bin Abdullah, the Grand Mufti of Saudi Arabia, issued a fatwa banning Pokemon in Saudi Arabia on the basis that it promotes gambling and that the cards contain symbols resembling "the star of David, which everyone knows is connected to international Zionism and is Israel's national emblem".
+He also claimed that other symbols shown on the card promoted Freemasonry and Christianity.
+As a result of this edict, Pokemon products were removed from shops in Saudi Arabia and customs officers began preventing them from entering the country.
+Various conspiracy theories circulated in the Arab World about Jewish themes in Pokemon, and Japanese embassies throughout the region received inquiries from local officials who were concerned that "Pokemon" meant "I am a Jew" in Japanese.
+In Jordan, Sheikh Abdel Monem abu Zent, a former member of parliament, claimed that Pokemon "is part of a Jewish plan to corrupt the mind of our young generation because it alludes to blasphemous thinking, it mocks our God and our moral values".